Ontario Place: Operating deficit and attendance

 Although proposed as a tourist attraction to promote Ontario, the park's subsidy nevertheless was a consistent concern of the Government of Ontario.
 The first season ran a deficit of $2.2 million, which led to an increase in admission prices the following season.
 In 1978, Ontario Place ran a deficit of $2.75 million while still charging $2.50 for adult admission.
 In the seasons of 1988 and 1989, Patti Starr, Ontario Place chair, reduced the deficit by $1.4 million by privatizing retail sales and fast-food operations, cutting advertising and increasing fees.
 In 1994, the Forum was torn down for the larger Molson Amphitheatre, in part to reduce the park's $4.5 million annual deficit.
 In 1997, Ontario Place's general manager Max Beck suggested a merger with Exhibition Place to save money.
-Ontario Finance Minister Jim Flaherty proposed selling off Ontario Place.
+Federal Finance Minister Jim Flaherty proposed selling off Ontario Place.
 In 2003, the subsidy was $3 million.

 Attendance was another concern for park management and new attractions were regularly introduced to gain new interest.
-However, attendance declined from 3 million annually in the 1970s, to 2.5 million in 1985, 2.1 million in 1989.
+Attendance declined from 3 million annually in the 1970s, to 2.5 million in 1985, 2.1 million in 1989.
 By 2004, attendance had declined to one million annually.
 The Ontario Government appointed former Toronto Mayor David Crombie to revitalize the park.
 In its last summer operating season, attendance was 563,000.

 When the Ontario Gaming Commission was proposing a casino in downtown Toronto in 2012, one site mentioned was Ontario Place as a solution to declining attendance and revenues.
 The downtown casino was eventually stopped by opposition at Toronto City Council.
 The casino idea was also opposed by border cities in Ontario with existing casinos.